aleen42/badges/introduction.md

 7. Finally, push all updates and create a pull request for your change
 8. **Done!!**

-> Note that: so far haven't I thought out a perfect solution for calculating width of text yet, and it means that the text can not be aligned.
+> Note that: so far haven't I thought out a perfect solution for calculating width of text accurately yet, and it means that the text can not be aligned in some cases.